Home Blog The Different Types Background Checks in Canada

 Differences in criminal record checks

 Canada has various types of CRCs, including name-based and fingerprint-based checks.
-In this blog post, we will explore the different types of CBCs in Canada, their differences, and why they are important.
+In this blog post, we will explore the different types of CRCs in Canada, their differences, and why they are important.
+Apply Now business crediblity

 Name-Based

-A name-based criminal record check is the most used CBC in Canada.
+A name-based criminal background check is the most used CRC in Canada.
 It is a search for criminal convictions connected with a person’s name and other personal information, such as date of birth and address.
 This type of check is commonly used for employment screening purposes, volunteer work, and immigration processes.

 Vulnerable Sector Checks